Melatonin And Depression: Can A Lack Of Melatonin Affect Mental Health?

 Are there links between depression and melatonin?

 Researchers have found links between a lack of melatonin and depression, otherwise known as major depressive disorder.
 Some scientists argue that insomnia causes depression, and others say that depression causes insomnia.
-While it is hard to know if insomnia is a depression symptom or vice versa, the two theories often intersect as many symptoms of depression and insomnia can be experienced together.
+While it is hard to know if insomnia is a depression symptom or vice versa, the two theories often intersect, as many symptoms of depression and insomnia can be experienced together.

 The effect of melatonin deficiency, which may lead to insomnia, can also cause symptoms of depression, such as low moods, anxiety, unstable emotions, and difficulty with academic or professional performance.
 Many individuals with depression also experience insomnia.
 These symptoms can make depression worse or cause a relapse.

 Much of an individual's sleep cycle is managed by the hormone melatonin, found in the brain's pineal gland.
 During waking hours, melatonin levels are low.
 However, as it becomes time to enter the sleep phase, optic nerves in the eyes send information to the pineal gland to begin producing melatonin, the increased melatonin promotes sleepiness.
 Those who do not produce sufficient melatonin struggle to sleep at night, and some may develop insomnia.
-For these individuals finding ways to create more melatonin may be helpful in returning to a more normal sleep cycle.
-Sometimes people will take melatonin supplements to foster a good nights sleep.
+For these individuals, finding ways to create more melatonin may be helpful in returning to a more normal sleep cycle.
+Sometimes people will take melatonin supplements to foster a good night's sleep.
 These supplements can help to synchronize circadian rhythms around the body, not only resetting the sleep/wake cycle, but potentially reducing further symptoms of depression.
 Exogenous melatonin is considered safe, and it does not affect the natural secretion of melatonin in the pineal gland, however, it is important to speak with your healthcare professional before relying on external sources.

-In the brain, a group of cells called the suprachiasmatic nucleus controls the sleep-woke cycle and functions as the pacemaker for sleep.
+In the brain, a group of cells called the suprachiasmatic nucleus controls the sleep-wake cycle and functions as the pacemaker for sleep.
 Within the sleep-wake cycle, or circadian rhythms, sleep should occupy about a third of the day, or about seven hours per night, according to the Centers for Disease Control.
 Sleeping less than seven hours continually may lead to mental and physical health complications, including depression, anxiety, and physical health challenges.

 According to the Sleep Foundation, those who experience insomnia are ten times as likely to have clinical depression and 17 times more likely to have clinical anxiety.
 As episodes of insomnia increase in quantity and severity, the chances increase.
 Those with acute and chronic insomnia are much more likely to develop depressive symptoms than those who do not experience sleep deprivation.